-Silver-blue mountain that’s kissing the clouds, tall and strong palm and coconut trees, lush green vegetation, and rain – these are the elements of nature that we wake up to.
+Silver-blue mountain that’s kissing the clouds, tall and strong palm and coconut trees, lush green vegetation, and rain–these are the elements of nature that we wake up to.
 I look out the window for the longest time to preserve the memory, then take a photograph.

 The train arrives at Thrissur (formerly known as Thrichur) station at noon.
-It’s quite a small place as compared to Hyderabad’s busy station.
+It’s quite a small place as compared to Hyderabad’s busy railway station.
 The air feels fresh, cool and soothing.
 Within minutes, it begins to pour heavily.

 Thrissur, the 4th most populous city in Kerala, is also the cultural capital of the state.
 We notice several churches, temples and mosques—both old and new.
-I feel a harmony between the people of different faiths.
+I feel the harmony between the people of different faiths.

 The hour-long drive towards our destination reminds me of the Philippines; there has been a moment or two where I’d thought I am really there.
-However, I’m immediately reminded of my current location by the sight of men in lungis and women wearing colorful saris.
+However, I’m immediately reminded of my current location by the sight of men in lungis and women wearing colourful saris.

 There are several impressive-looking houses along the way…